-- 1. Levels of reality as giving place to a number of ways of existing, or ways of having reality, very different in kind: the way in which physical phenomena exist, the way in which chemical phenomena exist, the way in which biological phenomena exists, the way in which psychological subject exist, the way in which socio-economical phenomena exist, etc. - 2.
+- 1. Levels of reality as giving place to a number of ways of existing, or ways of having reality, very distinct in kind: the way in which physical phenomena exist, the way in which chemical phenomena exist, the way in which biological phenomena exists, the way in which psychological subject exist, the way in which socio-economical phenomena exist, etc. - 2.
 Levels of reality are not different ways of existing, or different ways of having reality.
 Indeed, there are levels of reality.
-But, they are constituted only through differences in structural complexity.
+They are constituted only through differences in structural complexity.
 Biological phenomena, for instance, have more structural complexity than chemical phenomena.
-Simply, some phenomena can constitute proper parts of other ones.
+This is so simply because the second ones can constitute proper parts of the first ones.

-There is a very important conceptual distinction between differences in existence (differences in the way of existing, differences in the ways of having reality) and differences in complexity giving place to a part/whole relation.
+There is a very important conceptual distinction between differences in existence (differences in the way of existing, differences in the ways of having reality) and differences in complexity.
 In the first case, reality is plural.
 There are a number of different ways of existing, or different ways of having reality.
 In the second case, this does not make sense.
-There is only a way of existing, only a way of having reality.
-But, existing things, or real things, can be more or less complex.
+There is only a way of existing, only a way of having reality, but existing things, or real things, can be more or less complex.

 One of the main reasons against 1 is the so called "problem of explanatory and causal exclusion".
-The expression was originally coined by Jaegwon Kim, some years ago, in the context of the philosophy of mind.
-The origin is the problem of how the mental can have any sort of causal efficacy in the physical world, but the result can be easily generalized with respect to any case of causation beyond physical causation..
-To put it in a nutshell, the problem consists in that if there are different levels of reality in the sense of 1, and all of them are if fact supported by the physical level, or grounded in the physical level, then in the last instance there cannot be any other genuine causal efficacy apart from the physical causal efficacy.
+The expression was originally coined by Jaegwon Kim, some years ago, in the context of the philosophy of mind (see, for instance, Kim, 1993 and 1998).
+The origin is the problem of how the mental can have any causal efficacy, but the result can be easily generalized with respect to any case of causation beyond physical causation..
+To put it in a nutshell, the problem consists in that if there are different levels of reality in the sense of 1, and all of them are if fact supported by the physical level, then in the last instance there cannot be any other genuine causal efficacy apart from the physical causal efficacy.
 The physical causal efficacy excludes any other causal efficacy.
-Moreover, any causal explanation that is not a physical causal explanation has to be taken only as a useful fiction.
-See (Kim, 1993) and (Kim, 1998).
+Moreover, any causal explanation that is not a physical causal explanation has to be taken only as a (useful) fiction.